rse-aunz/organisation/README.md

-# organisation
+# Organization
-Organisation for Research Software Engineers
+This repository is for organizational and management documents of the association.